 The minimum amount of liability insurance that you need differs according to the state’s laws.
 Auto insurance laws in Denver, Colorado require you to carry at least 25,000 dollars per person for bodily injury.
 Bodily injury per accident requires 50,000 dollars.
 As for property damage per accident, you need to carry 15,000 dollars.

 Of course, these amounts are the bare minimum.
 However, keep in mind that you can never tell how severe an accident would be.
 In general, these amounts might be insufficient.
-The amount that you should get would only be right if it can possibly cover a lot of damages.
+The amount that you should get would only be right if it can possibly cover a lot of damage.
 The more coverage that you have, the better it is.

 Personal injury protection and medical payments coverage